zzhou02/Costco-Sameday-Delievery-Slot-Finder/README.md

 The program doesn't steal your information at all.
 There is no ip or location detection, and your information will not be leaked because of this program.

 ## Compatibility
 As the first draft, this program has only been tested on Windows 10 machine with Chrome browser.
 Theoretically this program should perform normally on MacOS and Linux, but I have not tested it due to the lack of the access to those systems.
-I would really appreciate if someone gives a feedback after testing on those systems.
+I would really appreciate if someone gives a feedback after testing on those systems.<br/>
 As of right now, it only supports Chrome browser.
-Support for Firefox will be updated later.
+Support for Firefox will be updated later.<br/>
+Note: Chrome version 81 is needed in order to assure the functionality of the program.

 ## Usage
 First and foremost, have your costco sameday delivery cart ready to go.